slidewiki/slidewiki-platform/README.md

 `npm install`

-'cp ./configs/microservices.sample.js ./configs/microservices.js'
+add the config for your microservices:

-and add the config for your microservices.
+`cp ./configs/microservices.sample.js ./configs/microservices.js`

 ## Run in Production Mode ##